melezhik/outthentic/README.md

 - For the LORD giveth wisdom: out of his mouth cometh knowledge and understanding.
 (Proverbs 2:6)
 ```
-- Authors of - perl, TAP, Test::More, Test::Harness
+- to the Authors of : perl, TAP, Test::More, Test::Harness